mobiusklein/mzpeak_prototyping/README.md

 | 2              | 350.0    | 400.0 | [0.0014, ..., 0.0014] | [...]
 | 2              | 400.0    | 450.0 | [0.0013, ..., 0.0014] | [...]

 This example uses a δ-encoding for the m/z array chunks' values, which can be efficiently reconstructed with very high precision for 64-bit floats.
 The m/z values within the `mz_array_chunk_values` list aren't accessible to the page index, but the start and end columns are.
-The chunk values are still accessible for the Parquet encodings.
+The chunk values are still subject to Parquet encodings so they can be byte shuffled as well which further improves compression.

 ## Conversion Program